Poland, South Korea seal $3 billion military aircraft deals - KESQ

 Poland, South Korea seal $3 billion military aircraft deals

-JANOW, Poland (AP) — Poland is sealing $3 billion deals with South Korea for the purchase of 48 Korean FA-50 fighter planes as the central European country takes urgent steps to increase its deterrence and defense capabilities amid Russia’s war on neighboring Ukraine.
-The airplane deals follow contracts signed last month for the purchase of some $5.8 billion worth of South Korean tanks and howitzers.
-Poland’s President Andrzej Duda is to attend the signing ceremony Friday at a military airport in central Poland.
+JANOW, Poland (AP) — Poland has sealed $3 billion deals with South Korea for the purchase of 48 Korean FA-50 fighter planes as the central European country takes urgent steps to increase its deterrence and defense capabilities amid Russia’s war on neighboring Ukraine.
+The airplane deals follow contracts signed last month for the purchase of ] $5.8 billion worth of South Korean tanks and howitzers.
+Poland’s president and Korean officials attended the signing ceremony Friday at a military airport in central Poland.
 The first 12 planes are to be delivered next year.
-The deals include training, logistics and transfer of some technologies that will allow for the servicing of the planes in Poland.
+Warsaw says this is one of Poland’s biggest and most important defense deals in recent years.